Research degree: PhD programme

 Tilting-Pad Thrust Bearings are a tribological machine element widely used throughout industry in applications ranging from turbomachinery to vessel propulsion systems.
 They utilise a self-pressurised thin film of lubricant to separate surfaces in relative motion, providing a low friction contact and high-load capability.

 Conventionally, Tilting-Pad Thrust Bearings operate as a passive device requiring no external control to function.
 The disadvantage of the passive bearing is the inability to monitor and adapt to changes in operating conditions leading to improved performance, reliability, and efficiency.

 Implementation of a tribotronic system provides real-time active control with the objective to address some of the notable deficiencies.
 Such a system is realised by combining the mechanical function with sensors, controllers, and actuators to regulate features of design such as geometry and lubrication.

 We are keen to promote partnership; collaboration and employment opportunities for our students from day one.

 Collaboration can take many forms – from co-developing the research a postgraduate student is undertaking for their PhD, to engaging a PhD student on a specific project that does not link directly to their PhD but uses their skills to address an issue.

-If you are interested in engaging please get in touch:
+If you are interested in engaging with this researcher please get in touch with them: